 Here’s the same diagram, this time showing flat notes instead of sharps:

-Of course, memorizing each note on the guitar won’t improve your playing as much as you’d probably like.
-It’s also very important to understand how the notes relate to each other.
-The layout of notes on the guitar may seem confusing and random, but these simple scale and chord shapes will help you to find and remember notes.
+Simply memorizing each note on the guitar won’t improve your playing as much as you’d probably like.
+It’s also very important to understand how the guitar notes relate to each other!
+The guitar layout of notes on a guitar may seem random, but these simple scale and chord shapes will help you to remember them.

-Try this guitar tab below for a scale in G major:
+Try this guitar tab for a scale in G major:

 Notice that the scale starts on G, on the third fret of the low E string.
-For your left hand fingering, we recommend using your index finger for all notes on the second fret, your middle finger for all notes on the third fret, your ring finger on the fourth fret, and your pinkie on the fifth.
+For your left-hand fingering, we recommend using your index finger for all guitar notes on the second fret, your middle finger for all notes on the third fret, your ring finger on the fourth fret, and your pinkie on the fifth.

 Now, try starting on the 4th fret and play this scale pattern again, moving each note up by one fret.
-Congratulations, you just played a scale in G# major!
-Even if you weren’t able to name all the notes you just played, knowing the correct intervals ensures you’re playing notes within the correct key.
+Congratulations!
+You just played a scale in G# major.
+Even if you weren’t able to name all the guitar notes you just played, knowing the correct intervals ensures you’re playing notes within the correct key.
 Practicing different scales is a great way to familiarize yourself with the guitar string notes and begin to recognize relationships between the different notes.

-Using the same fingering playing this pattern, you can play a scale starting with any note on the fretboard.
+Using the same fingering, you can play a scale starting with any note on the fretboard.
 The first note of this scale is the root note and determines the key of the scale.
 Practice this scale by moving it up and down the fretboard, one fret at a time.

 Here’s another movable scale pattern for you to practice, this time starting on the A string.
 This scale is shown in D major, but it can also be moved all over the fretboard.